iver56/cross-adaptive-audio/README.md

 Run the command `python neuroevolution.py -i drums.wav noise.wav -g 10 -p 20`

 This will run the evolutionary algorithm for 10 generations with a population of 20.
-While this is running, you might want to open another command line instance and run `make serve`.
+While this is running, you might want to open another command line instance and run `python serve.py`.
 This will start a server for a web client that interactively visualizes the results of the experiment as they become available.
 Websockets are used to keep the web client synchronized with whatever neuroevolution.py has finished doing.
 Just visit http://localhost:8080 in your favorite browser.
 The web client looks somewhat like this:

 ![Screenshot of visualization](visualization-screenshot.png)